NHLCA BIPOC Coaches Spotlight

 Eddy Guay

-Eddy Guay was raised in Surrey, British Columbia.
-He graduated with a Sports Management Bachelors Degree (with a minor in Hockey coaching) from Haaga-Helia University of Applied Sciences in Vierumäki, Finland.
-Starting with assignments and projects with the IIHF (as a student), he would move on to an internship with Royal Belgian Ice Hockey Federation (Antwerp) in the hockey development department.
+Raised in Surrey, British Columbia.
+He graduated with a Sports Management Bachelors Degree (minor in Hockey coaching) from Haaga-Helia University of Applied Sciences in Vierumäki, Finland in 2013.
+Since entering University,

 Leon Hayward